 I am passionate about helping others and have always wanted a way to connect to individuals that also struggle with similar issues.
 When I learned about Pathways Wellness Center from my therapist, I immediately applied for a position to help others, in a professional setting.
 This has been an amazing opportunity to try and make a positive impact on people’s lives and to empower them with hope that they can carve their own path to success.

-Josh Durand, Peer Specialist
+Bee Landis, Peer Specialist